Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 Getting to Napa Valley

-Check-in: Andaz Napa
+Check-In: Andaz Napa

 Andaz Napa Valley Guestroom